-Production reached its peak in 1913, when 1,300,000 tons of ore were mined and shipped.
-The camp was abandoned in 1919, when the available ore reserves were approaching exhaustion, and when labour strikes in the Crowsnest coalfield cut off the supply of coke for the smelters.
-The Boundary camp had then produced about 22,-000,000 tons of ore averaging slightly over 1.5 per cent copper and about 0.03 oz. per ton in gold and 0.5 oz. per ton in silver.
+Production reached its peak in 1913 when 1,300,000 tons of ore were mined and shipped.
+The camp was abandoned in 1919 when the available ore reserves were approaching exhaustion, and when labour strikes in the Crowsnest coalfield cut off the supply of coke for the smelters.
+The Boundary Camp had then produced about 22,000,000 tons of ore averaging slightly over 1.5% copper and about 0.03 oz. per ton in gold and 0.5 oz. per ton in silver.
 Production since 1919 has been only a few thousand tons from spasmodic leasing.

-Attwood Copper Mines, Limited, acquired some of the old properties in 1951 and began intensive exploration.
-Geological mapping indicated favourable areas and these were tested with the modern techniques of biogeochemistry and geophysics.
-The resulting 'anomalies' were analyzed and those suspected of indicating orebodies were diamond drilled.
-The only new orebodies found to date are extensions of deposits discovered by the old-timers.
+Attwood Copper Mines Ltd. acquired some of the old properties in 1951 and began extensive exploration.
+Geological mapping indicated favourable areas which were tested with the modern techniques of biogeochemistry and geophysics.
+The resulting anomalies were analyzed and those suspected of indicating ore bodies were diamond drilled.
+The only 'ore-bodies' found to date are extensions of deposits found by the old timers.